 Inspired by Austen

-It has been said that every writer must first be a reader.
-Suffice it to say, I have always loved reading.
+It has been said that every writer must first be a reader, and I have always loved reading.
 As a young girl, I was fascinated by tales of fantasy such as Enid Blyton's Enchanted Wood and wrote my own magical adventures - always with a happy ending.

 When I was thirteen, I read Jane Austen's Pride and Prejudice for the first time.
 I fell in love, not only with Mr Darcy, but with the romance of the Regency age.
 Over the years, I have devoured numerous Regency romances – some good, some bad – and half-written several of my own.

 My own Mr Darcy

 I met my Mr Darcy, Andrew, at Southampton University and it was most certainly not love at first sight.
 However, we did become friends and he soon became convinced that I was the girl he wanted to marry.
 I did not agree!
 I met someone on holiday, but he soon turned out to be a Wickham.
 Although this helped me to appreciate Andrew’s good points, I was still not in love.

 We are both committed Christians, and so we decided to pray that one of us would change our minds.
 I never expected it to be me!
 I fell in love and have never fallen out of it.
 The rest is, as they say, history.
 We have been happily married for 35 years and have four grown-up daughters and four grandchildren.

 Whilst my primary school teachers encouraged my story writing, my English teacher at secondary school squished my creativity.
 History, not English, became my favourite subject, but for reasons I can't now fathom, I went on to study economics at university, and then trained to be an accountant.